The Essential Role of SOC Analysts in Modern Cybersecurity

 How Dropzone AI Complements Human SOC Analysts

-Rather than replacing human soc analysts, Dropzone AI enhances their capabilities by:
+Rather than replacing human SOC analysts, Dropzone AI enhances their capabilities by:

 - Handling routine alert investigation so humans can focus on complex threats